 If You Have Hemorrhoids, Topical Cream May Help

-In most cases, the swollen veins around your anus we call hemorrhoids or piles, will resolve on their own.
+In most cases, the swollen veins around your anus we call hemorrhoids or piles, will resolve on their own in a few days or so.
 As they heal, your symptoms will disappear.
 In the meantime, though, having hemorrhoids can be a distraction that interferes with your work or social life.

 What Causes Hemorrhoids?